Activities & Attractions

 Golf in kelowna

 Averaging over 2,000 hours of sun every year, Kelowna offers one of the longest, driest golf seasons in Canada.
 Vineyards, orchards, semi-desert terrain, rolling hills, and expansive lakes make the golf courses in the area some of the most picturesque in the country.
 That’s not all: many golf courses offer amazing dining experiences that range from casual to gourmet.
+A notable example of such golf courses is The Harvest Golf Club.

 With courses that range from easy-going to ego-shattering, there is something in Kelowna for every skill level.
 Build your own golf package, view our sample golf packages or book tee-times to experience our mild weather, stunning scenery and more than 19 exceptional courses that make Kelowna a must-play destination on every golf enthusiast's list!